-Heaven Sent Children Adoption assists families with completing home studies for adoptions from countries such as: Bulgaria, Columbia, Costa Rica, Ecuador, Honduras, India, Poland, Marshall Islands, Uganda, and Ukraine.
+Heaven Sent Children Adoption assists families with completing home studies for adoptions from countries such as: Columbia, Ecuador, Honduras, India, South Korea, and China.
 At Heaven Sent Children Adoption, we have been helping build families through adoption since 1991 and have assisted in the support of families after placement of more than 1,000 children with families in Tennessee.
 Thank you for your interest in adopting internationally.
 All families who are interested in adopting internationally must have a home study completed by a licensed child placing agency in the state of their residence.
 This is part of our role in assisting families with international adoption.
 We also assist families in selecting an international adoption program and placing agency, act as our families' liaison and advocate with our partnering agencies, assist with immigration paperwork, dossier compilation and authentication, international adoption education, counseling and support.
 Our staff is sensitive to the emotions families encounter when pursuing adoption and are eager to help you choose a country, decide on a referral, prepare for travel, and transition your child into your home.
 We look forward to sharing your adoption experience.
 If you have chosen Heaven Sent Children as your home study adoption agency, you may contact us for an application to begin the adoption process.
 The fee due with the application is $200.
 Your Social Worker will contact you after receipt of your application to schedule the first visit to begin the Home Study process.
 For questions about countries you are considering, please feel free to call our office and speak with an Adoption Counselor.
 Each of our workers has a special area of interest and expertise.

-If you are interested in international adoption contact Cindy Posey at firstname.lastname@example.org or you can call us at (615) 898-0803.
+If you are interested in international adoption contact firstname.lastname@example.org or you can call us at (615) 898-0803.

 The Process for International Adoption